Alaska gas line group seeking federal funds for 1st phase

 The initial phase is being pitched as a way to create jobs; provide cleaner energy, including to a part of Alaska that struggles with air quality issues; and seize on opportunities to advance energy or infrastructure projects under the Biden administration.
 Richards’ presentation to the board Thursday also touted its proximity to U.S. Department of Defense facilities.

-The corporation has contracted with firms for consulting and communications assistance whose respective representatives are Democratic U.S. Sen. Mark Begich and Republican former Gov. Sean Parnell.
+The corporation has contracted with firms for consulting and communications assistance whose respective representatives are Democratic former U.S. Sen. Mark Begich and Republican former Gov. Sean Parnell.
 Richards said they will provide advice to the corporation on ways to work with the Biden administration, members of Congress and others who may be part of developing an infrastructure package.

 Richards said there also could be potential for other federal dollars.

-Note: This story is corrected to show Begich is a former U.S. senator.